 Yes.
-We may have a copy in our office or it may be at the Recorder’s Office.
+We may have a copy in our office or it may be at the County Recorder’s Office.
 We also have a number of sources we can check in the State of Ohio for your discharge.
 In many cases for veterans who were discharged after 1991 we may be able to obtain a copy of your discharge papers within 24 hours or less.
-If all of the above systems did not produce your record then we will go through an electronic request with the National Personnel Records Center and you should receive it within 2-4 weeks.
+If all of the above systems did not produce your record then we will go through an electronic request with the National Personnel Records Center.

 My father was a veteran.
 Does that make me eligible for benefits from VA or your financial assistance?

 Not necessarily.
 VA benefit for dependents vary based on the benefit to which the sponsor (parent) was entitled.
 Surviving spouses and children of veterans may be eligible for financial assistance from our office in very limited circumstances.

 My ex-spouse was a veteran.
 Am I entitled to benefits?